Pediatric test centre (blood test centre)

 Without this information, testing cannot be performed.
 Please take a number at the door.

-We are open Monday to Friday from 7:00 a.m. to 5:00 p.m.
-In order to ensure you are registered for testing, please arrive before 4:30 p.m.
+IMPORTANT: The Pediatric Test Centre remains open during the pandemic from 7:00 a.m. to 3:00 p.m.
+In order to ensure you are registered for testing, please arrive before 2:30 p.m.
 The Pediatric Test Center is closed on holidays and weekends.

 Average wait time: Unfortunately, we cannot provide a wait time as we give our undivided attention to each child according to their needs.
 If you have an appointment in another clinic on the day of your visit, please arrive at the PTC a minimum of 1 hour in advance.